 Where did I eat

-What are the places to go in Port Douglas for a nice dinner.
+What are the places to go to Port Douglas for a nice dinner?
 I have been to a few and my favourites are:

 - Chilly’s Pizza & Trattoria: my background is Italian and I was super surprised to have a good pizza, Italian style in Port Douglas.
 I have been there twice 😀